×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Brazil is to use online rental platforms, such as Airbnb, Olx, and Quinto Andar.
 You can also search on classified ad websites like Classificados and Rentalia, or real estate listings by city on websites like ZAP.
 Additionally, you can make use of other online marketplaces such as Craigslist, Facebook Marketplace and Fazenda.
 If you prefer more traditional methods, you can find listings of rental properties in local newspapers or contact a real estate broker to help you find a place.
-Additionally, you can find a wide array of furnished and unfurnished rental apartments and houses listed in popular Brazilian cities on websites such as VivaReal and Imovelweb," said one expat who made the move to Brazil.
+Additionally, you can find a wide array of furnished and unfurnished rental apartments and houses listed in popular Brazilian cities on websites such as VivaReal and Imovelweb," explained one expat living in Brazil.

 Oliveira Lawyers is the foremost Brazilian law firm dedicated to representing the interests of foreign citizens in Brazil.
 From immigration to real estate and other life events, our bilingual attorneys got you covered!
 Main services include immigration, real estate, notary services, tax services, collections, family law, and litigation.